Preceptors

 “A breath of fresh air and enthusiasm.
 Helps to reinforce interest in each and every patient encounter; everything is new to them.” - Dr. Judith Plante, Pembroke

-“Joy of having medical students….Last November a third year medical student did an elective with us.
+“Joy of having medical students….Last November a third year medical learner did an elective with us.
 This person was shy and nervous initially.
 She had not had experience at suturing.
 After teaching suturing and tying knots, she became a dynamo assisting in Operating Room, working in Emergency and office, what a keener!
 In OR, she learned to intubate, doing it three times.
 The next day a patient came in with vital signs absent and she popped the endotrachal tube in with the first try.
 What excitement!
-This medical student left Renfrew on fire to experience more.” - Dr. Arthur Dick, Renfrew
+This medical learner left Renfrew on fire to experience more.” - Dr. Arthur Dick, Renfrew